 Why were we in Denver, CO?

 Last year had been the downfall of the year.
-We’ve gone through our differences, we’ve gained and lost so much.
+We’ve went through our differences, we’ve gained and lost so much.
 But yet we had each other.

 This is Venus, she is an army wife.
 A couple of days ago she lost her husband to an accidental overdose.
 Could you imagine losing the one person you love?
 The one person you have vowed to keep safe, till death do us a part.